DspreadOrg/qpos/docs/post-transaction.md

 			 response=sendTlvToServer()
              ....
              //send the received online processing result to POS
-			 //response should contain tag 8A (Authorisation Response Code) and tag 91 (Issuer Authentication Data) pos.sendOnlineProcessResult(response);
+			 //response should contain tag 8A (Authorisation Response Code) and tag 91 (Issuer Authentication Data) and tag 71/72 (Issuer Script) pos.sendOnlineProcessResult(response);
         }
 ```